 81,564.
 I would describe Mother Teresa as a fraud, a fanatic, and a fundamentalist.
-(Mother Teresa & Insults) Christopher Hitchens, author The Missionary Position
+(Cults: Mother Teresa & Insults) Christopher Hitchens, author The Missionary Position

 13,217.
 The Theresa cult is now a missionary multinational with an annual turnover in the tens of millions.
 It concentrated in Calcutta, that could certainly support a large hospital and perhaps even make a noticeable difference.
-But Mother Theresa has chosen instead to spread her franchise very thinly – to her the convent and the catechism matter more than the clinic ...
+But Mother Teresa has chosen instead to spread her franchise very thinly – to her the convent and the catechism matter more than the clinic ...
 She lends spiritual solace to dictators and to wealthy exploiters which is hardly the essence of simplicity.
 And she preaches surrender and frustration to the poor ...
 She takes on the grim and tedious tones of the zealot and the fanatic.
-Christopher Hitchens, Hell’s Angel: Mother Theresa
+Christopher Hitchens, Hell’s Angel: Mother Teresa

 81,565.
 Everything everybody thinks they know about her is false ...
 She was corrupt, nasty, cynical and cruel.
-(Mother Teresa & Insult) Christopher Hitchens
+(Cults: Mother Teresa & Insults) Christopher Hitchens

 51,011.
 When the late Pope John Paul II decided to place the woman so strangely known as ‘Mother’ Teresa on the fast track for beatification, and thus to qualify her for eventual sainthood, the Vatican felt obliged to solicit my testimony and I thus spent several hours in a closed hearing room with a priest, a deacon, and a monsignor, no doubt making their day as I told off, as from a rosary, the frightful faults and crimes of the departed fanatic.
 In the course of this, I discovered that the pope during his tenure had surreptitiously abolished the famous office of ‘Devil’s Advocate’, in order to fast-track still more of his many candidates for canonization.
 I can thus claim to be the only living person to have represented the Devil pro bono.
 (Devil & Saint & Pope & Cults: Mother Teresa) Christopher Hitchens, Hitch-22: A Memoir